partha0solapurkar/springboard_data_science_intensive/capstone_project/README.md

 I explore Airbnb user data to glean insights and to create two models:

+- exploratory_data_analysis.ipynb contains the initial cleaning and exploration of the data.

+- model_eager_users.ipynb contains a model that identifies users who are likely to make a booking, with high precision.
+These users are likely to make a booking anyway, so no special promotions necessary for these users.

 - model_hesitant_users.ipynb contains a model that identifies users who are NOT likely to make a booking, with high recall.
 These users may be targeted with special promotions in order to increase the conversion rate.

-- model_eager_users.ipynb contains a model that identifies users who are likely to make a booking, with high precision.
-These users are likely to make a booking anyway, so no special promotions necessary for these users.

 The dataset it too large and is not included in this repository.
 It may be downloaded from here: https://www.kaggle.com/c/airbnb-recruiting-new-user-bookings/data